cyclr/docs/pages/connector-authentication/High Level.md

 * Copy the API key by clicking on the clipboard icon
 ### Cyclr Setup

-Setup your Zendesk Sell App within Cyclr:
+Setup your High Level Connector within Cyclr:

 *   Go to your **Cyclr Console**
 *   Click the **Connectors** menu along the top